-You will be sent a booking confirmation email and it is your responsibility to check that you book tickets for the right event.
+You will be sent a booking confirmation email and it is your responsibility to check that you book tickets for the right event/date.

 When making a booking, you can choose to have your tickets posted out to you.
 This is only available to addresses within the United Kingdom and an additional charge applies.
 If you do not pay for postage or are booking for an event taking place within 7 days, your tickets will automatically be held for collection or can be sent as an e-ticket.

 All attendees must have a ticket for an event, even if that event is free.
 This includes children.

 Tickets can be collected from The Queen’s Hall Box Office: you will need to give your surname, postcode or booking reference when collecting.

 The Queen’s Hall Box Office is normally open Monday to Friday 10.00am - 2.00pm and from ninety minutes before a performance starts until just after the start time of a performance.
 For further information about ticket collection or opening times, please telephone +44 (0)131 668 2019 or email firstname.lastname@example.org.

 Subject to individual promoter or artist requests, latecomers may not be admitted to an event, or only admitted ‘on applause’.
 If no exact start time is advertised, doors will usually open approximately one hour before the first act is on stage.